 Below, you will find a list of the most famous Luberon villages.
 On our Provence tours, we'll make sure you know which ones are worth visiting on and off the beaten path.
 We'll also explain how to avoid the tourist traps.
-We usually plan a full day in Luberon for people spending at least a week in Provence.
+We usually plan a full day in Luberon for people spending at least 10 days between Provence and the Riviera.

 Situated on a hilltop, Roussillon became a protected village in 1943, so it hasn't been tainted by modern development.
 The distinctive feature of the town is its red color due to the deep ochres used to build the houses.
 Roussillon feels warm and welcoming.
 The Sentier des Ochres (The Ocre Trail) will take you on a journey through the different shades of red.
 Roussillon is also a departing point for the hot air balloon rides in the Luberon.